MK735 Mini Server / NAS Chassis

 - Make sure the completed chassis and all items placed in the chassis run cool and well within the heat deflection temperature of the filament you use.
 Only you can determine if this chassis will be acceptable and safe based on the components you place in that chassis.

-- There is about 25mm of clearance between the ATX power supply fan (50mm when using an SFX power supply) and the inner wall of the standard Power Supply Chamber.
+- There is about 25mm of clearance between the ATX power supply fan (50mm when using an SFX power supply) and the wall of the Power Supply Chamber.
 This may be less than your power supply manufacturer recommends.
 If you have any concerns about adequate airflow to the power supply, use the “side vent” version of the Power Supply Chamber.

 - If your motherboard has the power connectors located on the far right side, you may need a cable extension on the MK735.
 This may be more of an issue if you use an SFX sized power supply where the unit is recessed deeper in the power supply chamber.
-This might not be an issue on the MK735m version where the power supply is located closer to the motherboard power connector.

-- This project requires the use of semi-flexible PLA or TPU filament.
+- This project requires the use of TPU or Flex-PLA filament.
 By weight, about 8% of the parts are printed in flexible filament.
 We suggest you use a harder/stiffer brand of flexible filament that lists in its specifications a Shore Hardness of around 98A.
 Harder flexible filaments generally will feed better.
 Direct drive print heads will usually have no problem printing FlexPLA or TPU filaments.
 The success of printers with indirect filament feed systems, such as Bowden Tubes, can be highly variable.
 In either case, if you have not yet printed with flexible filaments, you should test your printer’s ability to do so before attempting this project.

 - During the assembly process of the MK735 chassis and when mounting computer hardware into the MK735, screws will be screwed into plastic.
 Plastic screw holes are more susceptible than steel to strip-out if you over torque the screw.
 The correct procedure is to tighten the screw until it is fully seated and you start to feel a slight increase in resistance.
 Then tighten no more than 1/8 of a turn.
 Repeated disassembly and assembly will increase the chance of stripping out screw holes.
 The “MK735 Test Object” has a number of test holes in it that will provide you a place to get a feel on how durable 3D printed holes actually are.